| | | |

 SHAPE A CHESTNUT PUREE BLOCK

 • First, you have to prepare pure chestnut puree, which should have a consistency of a thick paste.
-It’s concentrated, made by cooking boiled and peeled chestnuts in milk until soft, and then pureed until creamy.
+It’s concentrated, made by cooking boiled, peeled chestnuts in milk until soft, then pureeing them until creamy.
 My homemade chestnut puree recipe.

 • You can freeze puree in tubes or in blocks.

-• If you’re freezing it in blocks, you need to spread the thick chestnut puree over a piece of parchment (steps 1).
+• If you’re freezing it in blocks, spread the thick chestnut puree onto a piece of parchment (step 1).

 • Layer another parchment on top.

-• Flatten the puree evenly into a sheet, about 3/4 to 1 inch thick, using the palms of your hands, or you can use a rolling pin to help you roll it out (steps 2-3).
+• Flatten the puree evenly into a sheet about 3/4 to 1 inch thick using the palms of your hands, or use a rolling pin to roll it out (steps 2-3).

 • Peel the top parchment and evenly trim the edges and shape it into a rectangle or a square (steps 4-6)